Do not worry about tomorrow. Each day has enough suffering of its own. ~ Jesus

 I Cut Back on Commitments

 Making room in my schedule gives me room to grieve, rest or think about alternatives in my difficult circumstances.
-We need to operate at less than 100% when we are burdened or hurting because suffering depletes our usual energy and reserves.
+We need to operate at less than 100% when we are burdened or hurting.
+Suffering depletes our usual energy and reserves.
 God tells us to cease striving and know He is God.
-When a good portion of our brain is wrapped up in difficult emotions, we have to step back and say, “no.” Also, cutting back reminds me the world doesn’t rotate around me.
+When a good portion of our brain is wrapped up in difficult emotions, we have to step back and say, “no.” Also, Cutting back also reminds me the world doesn’t rotate around me.
 I am allowed to quietly come to Him and take His easy yoke where I find healing and renewal.

 Whatever trial you are facing right now, I hope you have found both encouragement and some practical ideas to help you hang on through the hurt while drawing nearer to God in the process.
-You are not alone.
 I would love to pray for you as you walk through challenges or pain.

 This post was originally shared in 2016.
 I have rewritten it, changing some things, and am sharing it today to bless anyone who is struggling through trials and needs a dose of hope to help them through.